lnfernux/lnfernux.github.io/_posts/2022-10-28-AzureDevOps-WebhookTriggerSecurity.md

 ### Updating our webhook trigger with a secret value

-So we are adding a secret to our trigger.
+First lets add a secret to our trigger.
 We can do this by editing the service connection, adding our secret (`WeLikeIce`).
 We also add the `Http Header` parameter as `X-Hub-Signature` before saving.

 ### [Post-Message-to-AzDO-Webhook.ps1](https://github.com/infernuxmonster/MicrosoftSentinel-Scripts/blob/main/Post-Message-to-AzDO-Webhook.ps1)